How to use ChatGPT to write a blog

 Tempted to use the new AI technology like ChatGPT or Google Bard to write a blog for you?
 Discover the downsides to avoid, and how to use it to write quality content.

 Over the past few months AI technology has gone mainstream, and tools like ChatGPT and Google Bard have become increasingly popular tools, particularly in business.
-People are finding many different ways they can use the technology to speed up processes and reduce work.
+You can even use an AI video generator.
+As a result, people are finding many different ways they can use the technology to speed up processes and reduce work.

 So what exactly are ChatGPT and Google Bard?
 Let’s look at how the technology was developed and what it does – then find out if you can really use it to take the hard work out of writing a blog.